Voggastur/data-centric-dev-project/README.md

 * [Wireframes.pdf](assets/wireframes/wireframe.pdf)

-1. I changed the direction of the game to scroll horizontal instead of vertical since I wanted to stand out from other examples I found on the internet.
+1. I think the navbar with the replacing icons for mobile was implemented fine, as not to override the logo which switches to middle position on small screens.

-2. The spaceship can now move in 4 directions, up, right, down and left.
-Even though only sideways movement is vital to the game, I thought it could enhance the game experience to move up closer to the aliens.
+2. The slider is a materialize component, and presents my website with images and small captions trying to explain the websites purpose

-The key to this knowledge was to learn that every button has its own keyCode and so I looked up needed keys by console.log(e.keyCode), and lastly how to put them to use.
+3. The cards are sorted as 2 in every row for large screens and 1 every row for small screens, a change from the 3 as shown in the wireframes.

-3. At first I thought I could just move the objects via a for loop, but I had to include a function to push every object onto the HTML via template literals.
+    I felt that the content was too crowded for each card so I changed it to 2

-4. The alien movement matches the wireframes overall, and moves sideways until it bounces into walls and steps closer to the player and changes sideway direction to fly towards the other side
+4. Materialize framework was used to achieve responsiveness

-5. The overlay(startmenu) matches the wireframe kind of as well, but I added the game title as a larger h1 above the Start Game button instead of the title inside the button, to make better use of empty estate
+5. The website uses Jinja to import content into the base.html below the slider component and above the footer